Waterford Crystal Markings

 THE EARLY YEARS (1783-1851)

-During Waterford’s initial period, pieces rarely carried marks, making authentication of these earliest treasures particularly challenging.
+During Waterford’s initial period, pieces rarely carried marks, making the authentication of these earliest treasures particularly challenging.
 Experts primarily rely on:

 – Design patterns characteristic of the period